CALL FOR A FREE CONSULTATION (443) 499-2919

-Disbandment Of Baltimore City Dirt Bike Taskforce And Its Impact On Dirt Bike Injuries
+Disbandment of Baltimore City Dirt Bike Taskforce and Its Impact on Dirt Bike Injuries

-Posted by E. Gregory Watson, Esq. | Jul 07, 2021 | 0 Comments
+E. Gregory Watson, Esq.
+July 7, 2021

 Baltimore's dirt bike culture has been in existence for more than a generation now.
 During the summer its' common to see groups of bikers bobbing in and out of traffic popping wheelies and performing other stunts on city streets.
 Movies such as 12 O'clock Boys and Charm City Kings have recently brought national notoriety to the culture.
 But while the groups are a source of pride and comradery for its members, some city residents see them as little more than a dangerous nuisance.